smyleeface/September2017-CloudTrailChallenge/README.md

 * Create a new CloudTrail trail
 * Start logging for the new CloudTrail trail
 * Configure SNS notifications for CloudTrail
+* Deploy a lambda to receive CloudTrail SNS notifications
+* Configure an SNS topic trigger for your lambda

 #### Create S3 Bucket